setheliot/eks_auto_mode/docs/known_issues.md

-### `terraform apply` fails with authentication errors creating some Kubernetes resources
+### 1. `terraform apply` fails with authentication errors when creating some Kubernetes resources

-The following Kubernetes resources fail:
+The following Kubernetes resources are affected:
 `StorageClass`, `PersistentVolumeClaim`, `ServiceAccount`, `Deployment`

 The errors reported for each of these look like this: